envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Open/Closed Principle (OCP)
+##### Are you adhering to the Open/Closed Principle (OCP)?

 The Open/Closed Principle states that software entities should be open for extension but closed for modification.
 This means you should be able to add new functionality without changing existing code, typically achieved through inheritance and polymorphism.

 **Bad:**
 ```javascript